 Sheryl Crow (born Feb.
 11, 1962): This former elementary school music teacher worked her way up from writing advertising jingles and doing backup vocals to become a multiple-Grammy-winning star.
-He debut album, 'Tuesday Night Music Club' went platinum.
+Her debut album, 'Tuesday Night Music Club,' went platinum.

 Arsenio Hall (born Feb.
 12, 1956)